I’m an Assistant Professor of Chemical Ecology in the Institute for Biodiversity and Ecosystem Dynamics (IBED) at the University of Amsterdam (UvA).

 I am interested in how intra- and inter-specific species communication shapes evolutionary processes.
-My areas of study are the evolution of mating systems and the role of chemical defence in aposematic insect populations.
+My areas of study are the evolution of mating communication systems in response to reproductive interference and the role of chemical and visual signals in aposematic insect populations.
 I am particularly interested in cases when communication breaks down, and what these “mistakes” can tell us about selection pressures acting on system.
-To view my CV click here.

 My PhD was in behavioural ecology and sexual selection at the University of St. Andrews.
-My thesis title was: The causes and consequences of reproductive interference in the Lygaeidae.
+To view my CV click here.